Evolve Your Business

 Even though it is always relevant to set hourly rate targets, this metric is usually unsuitable for businesses with very heterogeneous project types and pricing.

-Per-Henrik Nielsen CEO, TimeLog Read the article: 3 reasons to build your growth strategy on processes and KPI
+Read the article: 3 reasons to build your growth strategy on processes and KPIs

 This metric reveals whether your business is overstaffed, understaffed or right on target compared to the revenue you generate.

-Typically, businesses both measure this per employee (counting in all support functions) as well as per consultant.
+Typically, businesses measure this per employee (counting in all support functions) and per consultant.

 Whereas the revenue per consultant will tell you the realized value of your product (your consultants' time and expertise), revenue per employee lets you know if you have the right balance between supportive staff and your "moneymakers".